-Note that when a file’s ownership changes, the automatic classification settings are applied to the new owner.
-For example, if I move a file from My Drive into my team's shared Drive the shared Drive's labels are applied.
-Conversely, if I move a file out of my team's shared Drive, my labels are applied.
+When a file’s ownership changes, the automatic classification settings are applied based on the new owner, but any existing labels aren't changed.
+For example, if a user moves a file from My Drive to a shared drive, the shared drive's labels are applied.
+Conversely, if a user moves a file from a shared drive to My Drive, the user's organizational unit or group labels are applied.

 It might help to think of:

-- Automated data classification settings as default labels: These are labels that act as a safety net for all documents created by certain users, like Legal.
-It provides blanket coverage, and is not precise.
+- Automated data classification settings as default labels—These are labels that act as a safety net for all documents created by certain users, like Legal.
+It provides blanket coverage and is not precise.
 This is useful if you want to protect an entire team in the same way, such as applying the label Legal to all files created by the legal team.